AideenM12/Childs-Play-English-MS2/TESTING.md

      <img src="documentation/doc-images/404-home-btn.png" height="150" width="250">

-  * When the home button on the 404 page has been selected ensure that the user is immediately brought back to the home page.
+  * When the home button on the 404 page has been selected, ensure that the user is immediately brought back to the home page.
+  * Testing was done to ensure all solution buttons functioned as expected and triggered the correct functions at the time of submission.
+  *  Testing was done to ensure the home button on the 404 page functioned as expected at the time of submission.

  ### Alerts
- * When a quiz solution button is clicked ensure that the correct alert has been triggered to give the user appropriate feedback.
+ * When a quiz solution button is clicked, ensure that the correct alert has been triggered to give the user appropriate feedback.
- * When the quiz has finished ensure that the game over alert is triggered and the user is immediately brought back to the home page.
+ * When the quiz has finished, ensure that the game over alert is triggered and the user is immediately brought back to the home page.
+ * Testing was done to ensure the correct alert appeared after a user clicked a solutions and that all alerts functioned as expected at the time of submission.

  ### Score Counter

    <img src="documentation/doc-images/score0.png" height="60" width="150"><img src="documentation/doc-images/score7.png" height="60" width="150"><img src="documentation/doc-images/score12.png" height="60" width="150">

- * When a correct answer has been clicked ensure that the numbers on the score counter move accordingly.
+ * When a correct answer has been clicked, ensure that the numbers on the score counter move accordingly.
+ * Testing was done to ensure the score counter moved accordingly during the quiz and fucntioned as expected at the time of submission.

  ### Contact Form

    <img src="documentation/doc-images/required-form.jpg" height="250" width="250">

- * When the submit button of the contact form is clicked ensure the relevant fields of the form have been filled out correctly.
+ * When the submit button of the contact form is clicked, ensure the relevant fields of the form have been filled out correctly.

   <img src="documentation/doc-images/thank-you-msg.png" height="80" width="250">

-  * When the submit button of the contact form is clicked and the relevant fields of the form have been filled out correctly ensure that the submit event listener triggers the thank you response to display so that the user knows the form has been submitted.
+  * When the submit button of the contact form is clicked and the relevant fields of the form have been filled out correctly, ensure that the submit event listener triggers the thank you response to display so that the user knows the form has been submitted.

     <img src="documentation/doc-images/reset-form.png" height="400" width="350">

-  * When the submit button of the contact form is clicked and the relevant fields of the form have been filled out correctly ensure that the form resets as expected.
+  * When the submit button of the contact form is clicked and the relevant fields of the form have been filled out correctly, ensure that the form resets as expected.
+  * Testing was done to ensure all fields were marked as required at the time of submission.
+  * Testing was done to ensure that the contact form resets and the 'thank you' message displays after the submit button has been clicked as expected at the time of submission.

  ### 404 Page

  <img src="documentation/doc-images/404screenshot.jpg" height="350" width="200">

  * Ensure that there is a functioning 404 page that allows users to navigate back to the home page.
+ * Testing was done to ensure that there was a functioning 404 page that allowed the user to easily navigate back to the home oage at the time of submission.

 ## Site Responsiveness